KalraA/Halite/README.md

 halite.io is an online AI competition, and this bot was a submission.
 Check it out at halite.io.
 This bot uses a combination of supervised learning, transfer learning, and reinforcement learning to build the #1 Machine Learning Bot.

 ### Results
 This bot recieved the following achievements, even though there were major timeout issues during the finals: #1 Machine Learning Bot, #1 Undergraduate Submission, #12 Overall, #9 Overall w/o extra final timeouts, #1 best language name.
 (Ok I gave myself that last one).
-This was also the first and only ML bot in diamond Since November and until I made a post revealing all the secrets of that bot: http://forums.halite.io/t/building-a-good-ml-bot/776 .
+This was also the  only ML bot in diamond until thew new year.
+I made a post revealing all the secrets of that bot a while ago: http://forums.halite.io/t/building-a-good-ml-bot/776 .
 The following a summary of the final bot, but doesn't include everything.
 The link above describes the details omitted here.
 Some things were changed from then.

 ### Algorithm/Architecture